zpl/celery/_sources/userguide/tasks.txt

 Logging
 =======

-You can use the workers logger to add diagnostic output to the worker log:
+The worker will automatically set up logging for you, or you can configure logging manually.
+Every task will also have a dedicated logger that can be used freely to emit logs from your tasks.

 .. code-block:: python

-    @task
+    @celery.task
     def add(x, y):
         logger = add.get_logger()
         logger.info("Adding %s + %s" % (x, y))
         return x + y

-There are several logging levels available, and the workers `loglevel` setting decides whether or not they will be written to the log file.
+:meth:`@-Task.get_logger` returns a standard Python logger instance, for which documentation can be found in the standard library's :mod:`logging` module.

-Of course, you can also simply use `print` as anything written to standard out/-err will be written to the log file as well.
+You can also simply use :func:`print`, as anything written to standard out/-err will be redirected to a logger by default (see :setting:`CELERY_REDIRECT_STDOUTS`).

 .. _task-retry:

 Retrying a task if something fails
 ==================================

-Simply use :meth:`~celery.task.base.BaseTask.retry` to re-send the task.
-It will do the right thing, and respect the :attr:`~celery.task.base.BaseTask.max_retries` attribute:
+:meth:`@-Task.retry` can be used to re-send the task, for example in the event of temporary failure.

 .. code-block:: python

-    @task
+    @celery.task
     def send_twitter_status(oauth, tweet):
         try:
             twitter = Twitter(oauth)